Canadian Course Fees and Cost of Living

 Pharmacy CAD 40,900 CAD 12,800

-Veterinary medicine CAD 63,300 CAD 10,000
+Veterinary Medicine CAD 63,300 CAD 10,000

-Cost of living
+Cost of Living

 Accommodation

-Study permit
+Study Permit

-Financial Support to Study in Canada
+Study in Canada

 If you have any questions about the above and how to fund your studies in Canada, arrange a free consultation with SI-Canada today.
 Don't forget our scholarship search can also help you find funding to support your stay here.